rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/validations.md

 To perform screenshot validation, the screenshot validation object should be added to the validation objects.

 - The screenshot validation will happen only when the `enableScreenshots` environment variable is set to `true`.
-- FCA look for screenshotValidation status in below format and based on the status, it will decide the overall status of the screenshot validation.
+- FCS look for screenshotValidation status in below format and based on the status, it will decide the overall status of the screenshot validation.
   ```javascript
   {
     status: "pass/fail",